taiwangoldcard/website/content/_index.md

 * Access to our chat group where we help each other
 * Jobs opportunities that require our expertise
 * Visibility if you are looking for new opportunities
-* Receive a regular newsletter with the latest GoldCard News
+* Receive a regular newsletter with the latest Gold Card News

 {{< button "https://join.taiwangoldcard.com" "Join the Gold Card Community" >}}
-{{< button "goldcard-holders-faq/" "Resources for GoldCard holders" >}}
+{{< button "goldcard-holders-faq/" "Resources for Gold Card holders" >}}
 {{< /section >}}

 [//]: # "latestNews is modified by news_display.js"